Mediation In

 Sources

-- Antarctic Treaty Secretariat (organization)
+- Antarctic Treaty Secretariat (organisation)

-- CCAMLR Commission (organization)
+- CCAMLR Commission (organisation)

 - Scientific Committee on Antarctic Research (SCAR) (research)